electricSoda/competitive-coding/README.md

 ### TEMPLATE.cpp
 I use a small template file so I don't have to retype macros.
 I use this file for every single solution to problem sets.
-Modify it however you want to your preference.
-The `de()` function is used  to debug and pretty print things in the console.
-It is overloaded to support multiple variables, arrays, vectors, and maps so far.
+Modify it however you want to your preference.\
+The debug wasn't made by me.
+Original source: [ncduy0303.github.io](https://ncduy0303.github.io/Competitive-Programming/Contest%20Template/main.cpp)

 ### <bits/stdc++.h>
 I use this header so I don't have to manually include header files.
 G++ doesn't automatically come with this header file, so here are some workarounds.\